Top Georgia election official says White House pushed him to take Trump call

 "But I do want to make my points that the data that he has is just plain wrong.
 He had hundreds and hundreds of people he said that were dead that voted.
 We found two.
 That's an example of just his bad data."

-Biden won the state-by-state Electoral College by 306-232 and carried the popular vote by more than 7 million ballots.
+Biden won the state-by-state Electoral College by 306 to 232 and carried the popular vote by more than 7 million ballots.

 The only Democrat on Georgia's election board, David Worley, asked Raffensperger in a letter on Sunday to investigate whether the president had violated state law that prohibits solicitation to commit election fraud.